GoogleChromeLabs/MiniMobileDeviceLab/README.md

 Open Eclipse and import the project `File > Import` and set the directory to `app-engine` which should display the `mini-device-lab` project as an option.

+You may need to right click the src folder and go to `Build Path > Make Source Folder`.
+Then right click the war directory and go to `Build Path > Exclude`.

+Right click project file, go to Java Build Path > Output folder - Browse` and select mini-device-lab/war/WEB-INF/classes.

+Right click the project and go to `Properties > Java Build Path > Add JARs > mini-device-lab > war > WEB_INF > lib` and select all the jar files except `app-engine-api-1.0-sdk-1.7.4.jar`.
+Then go to `Add Library > Google App Engine > Finish`.
+Then finall go to `Add Library > JRE System Library > Finish`.

+You'll need to add a Google Cloud Messaging API key in `mini-device-lab > src > utils > C.java` and follow the instructions [here](// Get your API key following these steps http://developer.android.com/google/gcm/gs.html)

 You'll need to make the local server accessible on your local network.
 To do this go to `Run > Run Configurations`, go to the arguments tab and add `--address=0.0.0.0 ` to the start of the existing text.

 You can view the controller site @ [http://localhost:8888/front-end/](http://localhost:8888/front-end/)